Thank you for your interest in Johns Hopkins University Press journals. Click below to move directly to the information you seek:

 - Hopkins attempts to contact subscribers when an issue is returned due to an undeliverable address, but our obligation to fulfill the subscription ends once 6 months have passed and we still do not have current information.

-- The delivery of print subscriptions continues to face delays.
+- The delivery of print subscriptions has improved but continues to face minor local delays.
 Delivery in North America has been delayed by personnel shortages, supply chain delays, and various local weather conditions.
-Delivery to US locations can take up to 2 months; delivery to Canada and Mexico, which are also impacted by the shortage of international flights, can take 3-4 months.
+Delivery to US locations can take up to 5-7 weeks; delivery to Canada and Mexico, can take up to 6-8 weeks.

-Because of these circumstances, we will be extending our claims period but will not be able to replace missing journals until several months after the shipping date.
+- Because of these circumstances, we will be extending our claims period but will not be able to replace missing journals until enough time has passed for delivery.
 Please note that it will also take several months for replacement issues to arrive once they are shipped.